Abdullah Yusuf Ali: Triumph and Tragedy

 “denominational education if pushed too far tends to strengthen and perpetuate denominationalism in religion, that denominationalism flows into social life and tends to permeate it and that it embitters politics and hampers political progress.”

-Yusuf Ali was however willing to consider it only as an experiment “on a limited scale can be tried without undue encroachment on the national edifice.”
-Speaking at the All India Muslim Conference in 1936, he argued for a broader education for Muslims, shedding formalism and stressing idealism, instead of ‘special corners of isolation’.
-He warned that ‘Any community afraid to swim in midstream of its sister communities would find nothing but disappointment and disillusion in the final verdict of History.’
+Yusuf Ali was, however, willing to consider it only as an experiment “on a limited scale can be tried without undue encroachment on the national edifice.”
+Speaking at the All India Muslim Conference in 1936, he argued for a broader education for Muslims, shedding formalism and stressing idealism instead of ‘special corners of isolation’.
+He warned, ‘Any community afraid to swim in midstream of its sister communities would find nothing but disappointment and disillusion in the final verdict of History.’

 Allegations

-In the elections of 1937, Yusuf Ali supported the Unionist Party which roundly defeated the Muslim League.
+In the 1937 elections, Yusuf Ali supported the Unionist Party, which defeated the Muslim League roundly.
 This alienated him further from Jinnah and Iqbal.
-Some people instigated various allegations against him at the Islamia College.
+Some people instigated various allegations against him at Islamia College.

 The first was that he was not taking classes.
-He argued that he had no teaching commitment as per the terms of appointment.
+He argued that he had no teaching commitment per the appointment’s terms.
 Nevertheless, he lectured at various forums.
-The second allegation was that he worked on his translation of the Qur’an during school hours.
+The second allegation was that he worked on translating the Qur’an during school hours.
 He clarified that this was not the case.
-The proofs were delivered at the College as it was convenient to the printer.
+The proofs were delivered to the College as it was convenient for the printer.
 The third was that his salary was quite high.
 Yet another allegation was his incompetence in Arabic.

 Another resignation

 In the face of such personal allegations, Yusuf Ali resigned in January 1937.
-This led to spontaneous and widespread protest and hooliganism by the students who asked him to stay on.
-He was obviously touched by this spontaneous show of affection from the students.
+This led to spontaneous and widespread protests and hooliganism by the students who asked him to stay on.
+He was touched by this spontaneous show of affection from the students.

 His feelings for the young men of Lahore of those days are captured in these words, written around 1941 after he had separated from Masuma: